HenrykRichter/AmiGUS-SW/README.md

 Secondly, "aguswtab" is another approach that utilizes the Wavetable engine and it's interrupts for streaming playback.
 As of this writing, only 16 bit output is supported.

+## modplay

+This is a Protracker and S3M player (in C) that can either be compiled as Mod/S3M renderer on modern platforms _or_ as player for the AmiGUS.
+It supports multichannel Protracker clones (FastTracker1, TakeTracker, Startrekker 8Voices), as well.